Movement Analysis

 Screenshot of the signal processing chain in KiRAT.

-The samplerate conversion is only needed with live sensor data and therefore inactive in the present demo.
-The signal selection then splits the data into accelerometer and gyroscope channels, which are subsequently preprocessed.
-In these preprocessing steps, some filtering is performed to denoise the sensor data (low-pass filtering) and to remove constant components of the accelerometer data caused by gravity.
-The respective filter parameters can be studied by clicking on the blocks of interest inside the preprocessing modules.
+Sample rate conversion is only required for live sensor data and is therefore inactive in this demo.
+The signal selection step then separates the data into accelerometer and gyroscope channels, which are subsequently preprocessed.
+During preprocessing, filtering is applied to denoise the sensor data (via low-pass filtering) and to remove constant components in the accelerometer data caused by gravity.
+The corresponding filter parameters can be examined by clicking on the relevant blocks within the preprocessing modules.

-Most of the processing takes place in the following feature extraction block.
-This has a more complicated structure shown in the following screenshot, taken once more from the main KiRAT window.
+Most of the processing occurs within the subsequent feature extraction block, which has a more complex structure.
+This structure is illustrated in the following screenshot, once again taken from the main KiRAT window.

 Screenshot of the feature extraction signal processing chain in KiRAT.

-For a start, the angles between the sensor packages and the ground are calculated and vectornorms as well as absolute values of the signals are computed.
-The vectornorms are then used to estimate the autocorrelation of the measured movements signals, which is later facilitated in finding periodicities in the motions.
+To begin with, the angles between the sensor packages and the ground are calculated, and both the vector norms and absolute values of the signals are computed.
+The vector norms are then used to estimate the autocorrelation of the measured motion signals, which later aids in identifying periodic patterns in the movements.

-Right now, only a small portion of all calculated feature values is used for the decision, therefore the feature selection block singles those out.
-This block makes it possible to change the used features based on the decision method used, once there are different algorithms implemented.
+Currently, only a small subset of the calculated feature values is used for decision-making, which are selected by the feature selection block.
+This block allows for flexibility in choosing which features to use, depending on the decision method applied — especially once multiple algorithms are implemented.

-The current decision method used is a classification tree that is split based on feature values chosen based on empirical analysis of the recorded data.
-A graphic of the implemented tree can be seen below.
+The current decision method is a classification tree, which splits based on feature values selected through empirical analysis of the recorded data.
+A visual representation of the implemented tree is shown below.

 Decision tree implemented in the movement classification KiRAT demo.

-Once processing is started in KiRAT (by pressing the 'Start' button in the upper left of the main window), a short recording of motions is replayed from a file as if the sensors would input the data live.
-The recording starts with sitting, standing up and standing, which is followed by a picking up motion.
-Afterwards, a period of teethbrushing and some walking follows and a sitting down motion towards sitting ends the recorded cycle.
-This loops until the 'Stop' button is pressed in KiRAT.
-During processing, the decision is shown in the block named 'Visual' in the main window.
-Colored blocks in a plot show which activity is currently classified by the decision tree as shown above.
+When processing is initiated in KiRAT (by pressing the Start button in the upper-left corner of the main window), a short motion recording is replayed from a file, simulating live sensor input.
+The recording begins with sitting, standing up, and standing, followed by a picking-up motion.
+This is succeeded by a period of teeth brushing and walking, and concludes with a sitting-down motion that returns to a seated position.
+The cycle repeats continuously until the Stop button is pressed in KiRAT.
+During processing, the decision is displayed in the block labeled Visual in the main window.
+Colored blocks in the plot indicate which activity is currently identified by the decision tree, as shown above.

 Screenshot of of the visualization of the decision.